lspitzner/brittany/README.md

 - config (file) documentation is lacking.
 - some config values can not be configured via commandline yet.
 - uses/creates user config file in `~/.config/brittany/config.yaml`;
-  also reads `brittany.yaml` in current dir if present.
+  also reads (the first) `brittany.yaml` found in current or parent directories.

 # Installation